purpleteam-mike/insider-threat-simulation-and-proposal/README.md

-# 🥸 Insider Threat Simulation (14-Day Log)
+# 🥸 Insider Threat SIMULATION - MEANING NO REAL DAMAGE WAS DONE AND THIS INFORMATION WAS JUST A CASE STUDY (14-Day Log)

-This repository contains a 14-day simulation in which I documented real-world insider threat vulnerabilities observed in a healthcare-adjacent workplace environment.
+This repository contains a 14-day simulation in which I documented real-world vulnerabilities OBSERVED in a healthcare-adjacent workplace environment.
 The entries focus on **physical security**, **compliance awareness**, and **human behavior risks** commonly overlooked in HIPAA-regulated spaces.

 The purpose of this project was to strengthen my ability to: